syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Loading the complex type property values in combo box editor

 You can display the complex type property values in combo box editor by using the DisplayMemberPath and SelectedValuePath properties of DataFormComboBoxItem.
-You need to use `GenerateDataFormItem `event to set [DisplayMemberPath]`Link` and [SelectedValuePath]`Link` property value of DataFormComboBoxItem for complex type property.
+You need to use `GenerateDataFormItem `event to set `DisplayMemberPath` and `SelectedValuePath` property value of DataFormComboBoxItem for complex type property.

 N> Class cannot be directly set as data type for combo box editor in this complex type scenario.